-There is a daily training fee allowing you train at any dojos any number of times for one day which can be paid at any dojo.
+There is a daily training fee of 1,650 yen allowing you train at any dojos any number of times for one day, which can be paid at any dojo.
 Casual visitors, as well as people coming for a period of intense training, are most welcome.
 If you’re coming for a week or longer period, please consult us about the possibility of paying the monthly fee.

 Please check the Calendar in advance to see if there are any public holidays or events.
 You may wish to train with Suganuma Sensei only for him to be visiting another dojo.

 There are no restrictions on which classes you may attend, except the women’s class.
 Except for the beginners’ class, practice is for all levels, from beginner to advanced.

 If you’re planning to bring a group of people to the dojo, please do notify us in advance, either via email, or through the contact page.
 We’ll be happy to organise a great training experience for you.

 Our training style is relaxed, friendly and considerate of others and safety with a focus on gentle, precise technique.
 Advanced members are always happy to train with you at your level and desired intensity.
 We have had visitors who have from only a few months training up to those who have over 50+ years of practice visit.

 If you would like to see what our training looks like, a video of an entire class can be watched on the videos page.